-So real understanding is, you know-if you ask what is real understanding, I may say existence-idea of existence.
-And sometime someone ask me again what is, you know, your-what is Buddhist idea of life?
+So real understanding is-if you ask what is real understanding, I may say existence-idea of existence.
+And sometime someone ask me again, what is Buddhist idea of life?
 And I say "non-existence."
 [Laughs.]
 My emphasis is sometime existence and sometime non-existence.
-And there is no contradiction if you, you know, if you-even if you intellectualize, if you understand what is reality.
+And there is no contradiction even if you intellectualize, if you understand what is reality.

 Idea of existence and idea of non-existence.
-Jōken5 and danken.
+Jōken and danken. [jō (eternal); dan (stop); ken (style of looking at the world; view; philosophical school).
+Jōken: the doctrine that the world is eternal.
+Danken: the doctrine that nothing survives death.]
 [Next sentence essentially sung by Suzuki-rōshi in Japanese.]
-Danjō no niken gyōnen to shite shōzu.6 That is, you know, a way of our life.
+Danjō no niken gyōnen to shite shōzu. [danjō (danjō-niken: the two extreme views of jōken and danken); no (as); ni (two); ken (views); gyōnen (concentrate); to shite (become); shōzu (appear).
+That is, "It is easy for us to formulate danken or jōken, but it is difficult to keep to the middle way and avoid the two wrong views."
+Or "It is easy for danken and jōken to appear as opposite extremes."]
+That is a way of our life.
 Danjō.
-We don't stick to idea of existence or idea of non-existence.
-Our mind is very clear.
-No cloud.
-Cloud is-idea of existence or non-existence is cloud.
+We don't stick to idea of existence or idea of non-existence is cloud.
 No cloud whatsoever.
 It is like a clear sky.
 That is Buddhist way of understanding.
 I already repeated this point over and over again-idea of contradiction.
-The reality is always, you know, in contradiction.
+Reality is always in contradiction.

-Maybe it is better to talk-to have question and answer so that you can fully participate in this kind of, you know, discussion.
+Maybe it is better to have question and answer so that you can fully participate in this kind of discussion.
 Hai.

 Student A: You're left with ... whereas if you ... another ... in fact ... encouraging ...
 The practice is an inheritance.
-The difficult thing is what do you do with the form [?].
-Or how do you the practice ...?
+The difficult thing is what do you do with the form.
+Or how do you do the practice ...?

-Suzuki-rōshi: How you-how-yeah.
-Yes.
-How you use is you can-how I try to encourage you is, you know, to encourage you to have confidence in your practice, you know.
-Every night you come zazen you repeat some words [?]: Nanzo gikano gassho bozatsushite.
-Nakokono jinsho [all phonetic]-I am try [?], you know.
-"How can I give up my rakusu and [go] wandering about?"
-That is, you know, how I encourage you.
-It does not mean you should stay here, you know.
+Suzuki-rōshi: How you use is you can-how I try to encourage you is to encourage you to have confidence in your practice.
+Every night you come to zazen you repeat some words: Nanzo gikano gassho bozatsushite.
+Nakokono jinsho [all phonetic]-I try.
+"How can I give up my rakusu and go wandering about?"
+That is how I encourage you.
+It does not mean you should stay here.
 But wherever you go, you must have full spirit in your practice, because if you cannot practice right now, here, there is no time for you to practice true way.
 If you think, "If I go somewhere else, then there will be some good teacher."
 That is already, "I'm afraid.
 I'm afraid."
-You are, you know-your thinking-way of thinking is idea-involved in idea of existence, which is not-which is one-sided view which is not true.
+Your way of thinking is involved in idea of existence, which is one-sided view which is not true.
 Why good teacher is ...
 [Sentence not finished.
 Tape turned over.]